GrantSmithDoddle/230-AS-Physiotheraphy/src/tips-from-the-physio.md

 ---
 <div class="column content flow__sm">

-​Ahead of the 37th running of the Virgin Money London Marathon this weekend (Sunday 23rd April 2017), Angela Sells from AS Physiotherapy, who has worked as physiotherapist to England Women’s Rugby 7’s teams, Gloucester and Hartpury RFC brings you her 10 top tips on:
+Training for a marathon or running event, Angela Sells from asphysiotherapy, who has worked as physiotherapist to England Women’s Rugby 7’s teams, Gloucester and Hartpury RFC brings you her 10 top tips on:

 How best to recover from long distance or marathon runs?